Kazakhstan–United States relations: Human rights

-The 2014 country report of the United States State Department's Bureau of Democracy, Human Rights and Labor criticizes many aspects of the human rights situation in Kazakhstan:
+The 2014 country report of the U.S. State Department's Bureau of Democracy, Human Rights and Labor criticizes many aspects of the human rights situation in Kazakhstan:

 The president controls the legislature and the judiciary as well as regional and local governments.
 Changes or amendments to the constitution require presidential consent.
 The 2012 national elections for the Mazhilis (lower house of parliament) fell short of international standards, as did the 2011 presidential election, in which President Nazarbayev received 95 percent of the vote.
 Civilian authorities maintained effective control over the security forces.

 The most significant human rights problems were severe limits on citizens' ability to change the government through the right to vote in free and fair elections; restrictions on freedom of speech, press, assembly, religion, and association; and lack of an independent judiciary and due process, especially in dealing with pervasive corruption and abuses by law enforcement and judicial officials.
 During the year the parliament passed new criminal and administrative offenses codes as well as a new labor law, that have the potential to further limit freedoms of speech, assembly, and religion.

 Other reported abuses included: arbitrary or unlawful killings; military hazing that led to deaths; detainee and prisoner torture and other abuse; harsh and sometimes life-threatening prison conditions; arbitrary arrest and detention; infringements on citizens' privacy rights; prohibitive political party registration requirements; restrictions on the activities of nongovernmental organizations (NGOs); violence and discrimination against women; abuse of children; sex and labor trafficking; discrimination against persons with disabilities; societal discrimination against lesbian, gay, bisexual, and transgender (LGBT) persons; discrimination against those with HIV/AIDS; and child labor.

 The government took some steps to prosecute officials who committed abuses, especially in high-profile corruption cases, including several deputy ministers, a regional governor, and the chair of the Agency for Regulating Natural Monopolies; however, corruption was widespread, and impunity existed for those in positions of authority as well as for those with connections to government or law enforcement officials.

-The United States and Kazakhstan have affirmed their work in the area of human rights.
+The U.S. and Kazakhstan have affirmed their work in the area of human rights.
 In 2013, the Kazakhstan Commission for Children's Rights Protection and the General Prosecutor's office met with Special Advisor for Children's Issues of the U.S. Department of State Susan Jacobs to discuss the underground online network of adopting children and have created a commission to crack down on these illicit adoption rings.
-The US will be providing information to Kazakhstan on those networks and help understand the living conditions of adopted Kazakh children in the United States.
+The U.S. will be providing information to Kazakhstan on those networks and help understand the living conditions of adopted Kazakh children in the U.S..

 Kazakhstan and the USAID completed the Dignity and Rights program in October 2020.
 The program was funded by the USAID to combat the international trafficking in persons and promote migrants’ rights.